fetty31/kitti2bag/README.md

 __NEW!__
 Now `kitti2bag` supports unsynced raw datasets, try it out running:
 ```
-$ kitti2bag -t 2011_09_26 -r 0002 -v 0 raw_unsynced .
+$ kitti2bag -t 2011_09_26 -r 0002 -v raw_unsynced .
 ```
-Here the `-v` (`--velo`) argument is set in order to decide what to do with velodyne pointcloud timestamps.
-By default (`-v 0`) no unique timestamps will be added to each scan point, so the published pcl will include the fields [x, y, z, i].

-Set `-v 1` in order to add a timestamp for each point (now [x, y, z, intensity, time]) in the same order as they're found in the dataset file.

-Set `-v 2` in order to add a timestamp for each point taking into account the LiDAR rotational motion (linear interpolation based on computed azimuth angle).
-This is an approximation as there's no info in the dataset to be able to perform this action.
-However, it can be really useful when testing algorithms that perform any deskewing operation (e.g. Lidar-Inertial SLAM).
+Here the `-v` (`--velo`) argument is optional.
+If `-v` is not present no unique timestamps will be added to each scan point, so the published pcl will include the fields [x,y,z,i].
+On the contrary, if `-v` is present a timestamp for each point will be added taking into account the LiDAR rotational motion (linear interpolation based on the computed azimuth angle).
+This is actually an approximation as there's no info in the dataset to be able substract the real points timestamps.
+However, it can be really useful when testing algorithms that perform any deskewing operation (e.g. LiDAR-Inertial SLAM approaches).

-_NOTE: both args `-v 1/2` will record the velodyne pointcloud in the same way as the official __ROS velodyne driver__, that is with the fields [x, y, z, intensity, time]._
+_NOTE: arg `-v` will record the velodyne pointcloud in the same way as the official __ROS velodyne driver__, that is with the fields [x, y, z, intensity, time]._

 Other source files can be found at [KITTI raw data](http://www.cvlibs.net/datasets/kitti/raw_data.php) page.